Bears Will Be Bears: Plot

 Opening quote: "She looked in the window, and then peeped through the keyhole; seeing nobody in the house, she lifted the latch".

 A young couple, later identified as Rocky and Gilda (Alexander Mendeluk and Amy Gumenick) break into a house, which they explore before engaging in foreplay.
 The house-owner arrives and they attempt to flee.
 Rocky is caught, but Gilda reaches the car and drives off.
 In hospital, Nick (David Giuntoli) is treated after being attacked (in the previous episode) by the mysterious woman (Claire Coffee) with a neurotoxin identified as PhTx3.
 Watching a surveillance videotape with Hank (Russell Hornsby) and Captain Renard (Sasha Roiz), he spots the woman, but they can't identify her.
 He and Hank interview Amy and head to the house.
 Sergeant Drew Wu (Reggie Lee) is already there, because the owners, Frank (Currie Graham) and Diane Rabe, had reported a break-in.
 Rocky is revealed to be held in a cave by a creature.

-Nick and Frank interrogate Gilda, who admits she and Rocky snuck into the house.
+Nick and Hank interrogate Gilda, who admits she and Rocky snuck into the house.
 Marie (Kate Burton) calls Nick, asking him to visit her, where she tells him of an organization whose aim is to kill all the remaining Grimms.
 She urges him not to let them get into the trailer.
 Nick returns to the Rabe house, where he observes the Rabes' son, Barry (Parker Bagley), momentarily shift into his creature form.

 In Marie's trailer, Nick discovers a bear claw very similar to one on display at the Rabes' home.
-He visits Monroe (Silas Weir Mitchell), who tells him it's a Jägerbär claw, called a "roh-hatz", that's used to ritually disembowel victims.
+He visits Monroe (Silas Weir Mitchell), who tells him it is a Jägerbär claw, called a "roh-hatz", that's used to ritually disembowel victims.
 Renard, in order to facilitate a second attempt to kill Marie, removes Marie's protective custody.
 Nick asks a reluctant Monroe to watch over her.

 Gilda is released and heads to the Rabes' home, thinking they have Rocky.
 As she threatens Diane, she's knocked unconscious by Barry in his Jägerbär form.
 Nick confronts them, acknowledging he knows that they are Jägerbär and that Barry and his friends plan to kill Rocky for their ritual.
 Frank leads Nick to the cave, while Hank discovers Gilda's car hidden in the forest.
 Monroe confronts Marie about the killing of his grandfather by Grimms.
 He is attacked by two men sent to kill Marie, but manages to defeat them in his Blutbad form.

 Frank and Nick arrive at the cave but it is empty; the ritual hunt has begun.
 Gilda and Rocky are running from the boys; Nick stalls them and they watch as Diane (in the shape of a bear) falls into a spike pit the boys built.
 Barry, his friends, Rocky, and Gilda are all arrested.
 A man tries to kill Marie in the hospital but she gets control of the scalpel and stabs him.
 Nick arrives and Marie dies in his arms.
 The episode ends as Nick and Juliette (Bitsie Tulloch) visit Marie's grave, while a creature watches them from hiding.